Hybrid Log Gamma (HLG) And What It’s Going To Do For You

 Whilst HLG is very close, it is still not quite in the launch phase, but is being tested heavily by a number of parties including NHK, the BBC and certain TV manufacturers.
 One thing is for sure however, it won’t be too long until we are all enjoying HLG HDR content both live on the BBC and via their iPlayer.

 The end of 2016 saw a trial 4K UHD clip of David Attenborough’s ‘Planet Earth II’, which were only viewable using selected TVs.
-More trials are in the pipeline which should be available to many brands of TV inlcuding Sony & LG.
+More trials are in the pipeline which should be available too many brands of TV including Sony & LG.

 As to how successful it will be and the actual timescale involved, the proof is in the pudding.

-For more information on HLG HDR or any of the myriad of acronyms and abbreviations in the home entertainment world, why not pop to our website www.simplyelectricals.co.uk for a ‘live chat’ with one of our friendly team or a browse through our current sale.
+For more information on HLG HDR or any of the myriad of acronyms and abbreviations in the home entertainment world, why not visit the rest of our technology blog.